 EOCTC also offers the Otha Grimes Memorial Scholarship awarded by the Oklahoma Career Tech Foundation (Foundation).
 This scholarship is based upon need.
-Applications are given to students by the Financial Aid Coordinator based on need that has already been documented on a student's completed FAFSA.
+Online applications are emailed to students by the College Connection Coordinator based on need that has already been documented on a student's completed FAFSA.
 The Foundation accepts applications from each Technology Center in both the fall and spring.
 Students may use this scholarship for school-related expenses, e.g. tuition, fees, books, certification tests, etc. Examples of expense not covered by this scholarship are rent, food and clothing.